Muriel's Wedding

 Muriel finds life in Porpoise Spit, Australia dull and spends her days alone in her room listening to ABBA and dreaming of her wedding day.
 A slight problem is she never had a date.
 Then she steals some money to go on a tropical vacation, meets a wacky friend, changes her name to Mariel, and turns her world upside down.

-Despite its tight budget of $3.0M, Muriel's Wedding became a commercial success, earning $15.1M worldwide—a 404% return.
-The film's distinctive approach connected with viewers, showing that strong storytelling can transcend budget limitations.
+Despite its modest budget of $3.0M, Muriel's Wedding became a box office success, earning $15.1M worldwide—a 404% return.
+The film's distinctive approach found its audience, proving that strong storytelling can transcend budget limitations.

 Nominated for 1 BAFTA Award9 wins & 13 nominations